Shopify/polaris/src/components/InlineError/README.md

 - Be brief
 - Be written in sentence case
-- Be visible immediately upon the invalid form input
+- Be visible immediately upon a form input that is not valid
 - Be removed as soon as the input is valid so merchants can immediately tell they fixed the issue
 - Describe specific solutions so merchants can successfully complete their task in the form
 - Not be placed out of context of the input or group of inputs they describe